nuztalgia/botstrap/docs/readme.md

 - When any dependency releases a significant update, it's often a good idea to re-build and preview the site to see if any breaking changes were introduced.
-If so, the corresponding update to `requirements.txt` should be deferred until a fix or workaround is implemented.
+If so, the corresponding update to the site's requirements should be deferred until a fix or workaround is implemented.

 - If you're on Windows, the line endings produced by `pip-compile` may be incorrect.